Consider The Ravens

 “Don’t worry about it, Elijah.”

+Out of the depth of His perfect compassion, God will not only feed the nasty ravens, if it suits His plans, He will direct them to supply our needs.
+Nothing about His provision has to be rational.
 Which means, we can take Jesus’ words “don’t worry” at face value.
 He is never dismissive or cruel or dumb.
 He may use the most unkind of circumstances to sustain us—He may even use total jerks—but that’s only to cure us of our delusions of self-protection and self-sufficiency.
 Because Jesus loves His disciples, He tells us not to worry.
 Which is the best choice of words to convey His compassion and this extraordinary promise: we will be fed.

-Praise God for His miraculous provision.
+Prayer: Praise God for His miraculous provision.
 Thank Him for the kindness He shows even through seemingly unkind means.
 Ask Him to help you worry less and loosen your grip on the delusions of self-protection and self-sufficiency.

-The Chosen, 40 Days With Jesus, Book Four, Day 25, Amanda Jenkins
+Adapted, The Chosen, Book Four, Amanda Jenkins

 0 Comments